orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 # Comparing Languages
 Need to have some metrics and some useful meaning to them, categorized or?
 Complexity relative to some target (specific implementation of that target).
+- Filter for what do you want to optimize for.

 Comparing Languages